News: 2017 Magnum Photography Award – Winner Photojournalism Series

 April 2015-December 2016: Jason has been working with MOAS – Migrant Offshore Aid Station – on board the Phoenix boat, in the Mediterranean Sea, off the coast of Libya, documenting the rescue of thousands of migrants and refugees.
 He has since traveled to Myanmar and Bangladesh, on a fact-finding mission, about the plight of the Rohingya refugees, and recently came back from Turkey, on another mission to document the refugees in Turkey, who hope to cross the Aegean into Greece.

-Currently: April-May 2017: In Malta, working on a new website, personal projects, and soon returning to West Africa to document migration issues.
+April-May 2017: In Malta, working on a new website, personal projects, and soon returning to West Africa to document migration issues.
 Road trip around Sicily with Italian photographer Oskar Landi to research migration stories.

 2014 ASME nomination – Feature Photography/VQR ‘Life on the River Gambia’

-2014 SND (Society of News Design) – Award of Excellence /’Mogadish Portraits’
+2014 SND (Society of News Design) – Award of Excellence /Mogadishu Portraits’

 2013 SPD Awards – via Trunk Magazine – Silver Medal for Distinctive Achievement (Travel)

 2013 Virginia Quarterly Review – Prize for Photography